 Important Things to Look Out For When Paying with Credit Card

+ALWAYS know which currency you are paying in when using credit/debit card!
+Why?
 Sometimes the vendor will ask you which currency you want to pay in: Costa Rican colones or USD.
 Make sure to tell them which currency and check the machine before entering your PIN number or pressing the yes button.
-However, not all vendors will ask you.

-The vendor may instead enter the amount to charge in colones instead of USD and that’s a HUGE difference.
-So instead of being charged $10 USD, they charge you 10,000 Costa Rican colones which is around $17 USD.
-So always ask and make sure you know which currency you’re being charged in!
+So instead of being charged $10 USD, they charge you 10,000 Costa Rican colones which is ~$20 USD.
+Always ask and make sure you know which currency you’re being charged in!

 Debit Cards in Costa Rica

-I used my debit card for a couple of years in Costa Rica before getting a credit card and it was fine.
+I used my debit card for a couple of years in Costa Rica.
 However, I don’t recommend it since there isn’t as much protection for debit cards as there is for credit cards.
-Car rental companies don’t normally take debit cards since the deposit takes 1-3 months to return compared to 72 hours for credit card.

 Read more Costa Rica travel tips below!